Pekko Configuration (Version 5.4+)#

-With the release of TheHive version 5.4, we have transitioned from the Scala framework Akka to Apache Pekko.
+With the release of version 5.4, TheHive transitioned from the Scala framework Akka to Apache Pekko.
 This change enhances performance and introduces several updates that may require modifications to your application.conf

 file.

-This guide provides instructions on updating your configuration to support this change.
+This topic provides instructions on updating your configuration to support this change.

 For a reliable cluster setup, it's essential to have a minimum of three nodes for TheHive application.
-Each node should be configured with Pekko as outlined below:
+Configure each node with Pekko as outlined below:

 ## Pekko server